 The root canal is a fine space inside the tooth that contains the dental pulp that consists of soft tissue of nerve and blood vessels.
 If the dental pulp becomes diseased and badly decayed (or dies), a toothache or an abscess may occur.
-In the past, these problem teeth were extracted, but now your dentist can offer you a root canal procedure to save the tooth from being pulled.
+In the past, treatment would involve having the tooth extracted, but now your dentist can offer you a root canal procedure to save the tooth from being pulled.

 What are the symptoms of a root canal?